Étienne Daho

-Étienne Daho (/daʊ/; [etjɛn dao]; born 14 January 1956) is a French singer.
+Étienne Daho (/daʊ/; [etjɛn dao]; born 14 January 1956) is a French singer-songwriter.
 He has released a number of synth-driven and rock-surf influenced pop hit singles since 1981.

 Career

 Daho was born in Oran, French Algeria.
 He sings in a low, whispery voice somewhat akin to Leonard Cohen or Chet Baker and his music established him as a pop cult hero.
 He cites Serge Gainsbourg, The Velvet Underground, The Beach Boys and Syd Barrett as his musical influences.
 All his albums have been certified at least gold or platinum, including "Mythomane" in 1981, "La notte, la notte" in 1984, "Pop satori" in 1986, produced with a young William Orbit, "Pour nos vies martiennes" in 1988 and the double platinum "Paris ailleurs" in 1991, recorded in New York.

 A best-selling recording artist in his own right in France, Daho is best known in Britain for his appearance on the number 11 Saint Etienne hit single "He's on the Phone", which is an English-language adaptation of his 1984 French-language big hit "Weekend à Rome".
 He also collaborated with Saint Etienne on the Reserection EP, his album Eden, and his single hit Le Premier Jour.

 Daho's collaborations and productions both on stage and in the studio with other artists have been extensive.
 He has worked with Brigitte Fontaine, Arthur Baker, Air, Working Week, '80's new wave bands OMD and Comateens, Jane Birkin, Marianne Faithfull, Françoise Hardy, Charlotte Gainsbourg, Vanessa Paradis, Dani and more.
 His music has also been remixed, among others, by Air, Fischerspooner, Amon Tobin and William Orbit.

 Daho's 1996 album Eden displayed a diverse array of electronic-oriented songs that included downtempo ballads, drum and bass-influenced tracks, and Hi-NRG dance.
 He duetted with Astrud Gilberto ("Les bords de Seine") and was accompanied by The Swingle Singers on "Timide intimité".
 Backing vocals on several songs were provided by Lyn Byrd of the Comateens, Sarah Cracknell (who co-wrote "Les passagers"), and Elli Medeiros.